Tropical Lagrangian multi-sections and toric vector bundles: Kaneyama's classification via SYZ-type construction

 \begin{definition} A combinatorially indecomposable tropical Lagrangian multi-section $\bb{L}$ is called \emph{unobstructed} if there exists a $\bb{C}^{\times}$-local system $\cu{L}$ on $L\backslash L^{(n-2)}$ and a collection of consistent wall-crossing automorphisms $\Theta$.
 If $\bb{L}$ is unobstructed, we denote by $\cu{E}(\bb{L},\cu{L},\Theta)$ the vector bundle associated to the data $(\bb{L},\cu{L},\Theta)$. \end{definition}

-\begin{remark} The notion of (weakly) unobstructed Lagrangian submanifolds was introduced in \cite{FOOO1} and \cite{AJ} for immersed case.
+\begin{remark} The notion of (weakly) unobstructed Lagrangian submanifolds was introduced in \cite{FOOO1} and \cite{AJ} for the immersed case.
 The main feature of an unobstructed Lagrangian submanifolds is that its Floer cohomology is well-defined and hence defines an object in the Fukaya category.
 In particular, unobstructed Lagrangian submanifolds should have the corresponding mirror objects.
-Therefore, we borrow this terminology here. \end{remark}
+As the existence of Kaneyama's data or the data $(\cu{L},\Theta)$ are equivalent to the existence of toric vector bundles, we should think of the tropical Lagrangian multi-section can be ``realized" by an unobstructed Lagrangian.
+Thus, we borrow the terminology here. \end{remark}

 In defining $G_{\sigma_1\sigma_2}^{sf}$, we have chosen a 1-cocycle to represent the local system $\cu{L}$.
 When $\bb{L}$ is unobstructed, $\cu{E}(\bb{L},\cu{L},\Theta)$ is independent of such choice as the following proposition shows.